pbies/AES256/README.md

 When there will be new version, the old one will be overwritten.

+## To do

+For FAT32 there is limit to 4 GiB for a file.
+In this case after encryption file can be too big to save, so need to lower the limit for few bytes to keep the AES256 checksum.

+On most of other filesystems there is no problem with files larger than 4 GiB, but you must have enough RAM or swap space for whole file.
+Or even two such files - not tested.

 ## Authors

 * **Piotr Biesiada** - *Initial work*